amiika/ziffers/README.md

 ## Rest or silence

-Use 0 to create silence in melodies.
+Use 0 to create musical rest in melodies.
 0 can be combined with note length, meaning it will sleep the length of the 0 note.

+Note: Rest character is going to be changed to 'r' in the future version.

 ## Sharp and flat